agenda/agenda/README.md

 agenda.schedule('tomorrow at noon', 'printAnalyticsReport', {userCount: 100});
 ```

-Optionally, `name` could be array of job names, similar to `every` method.
+Optionally, `name` could be array of job names, similar to the `every` method.

 ```js
 agenda.schedule('tomorrow at noon', ['printAnalyticsReport', 'sendNotifications', 'updateUserRecords']);